barebox/barebox/Documentation/devel/background-execution.rst

 Background execution in barebox
 ===============================

-barebox is single-threaded and doesn't support interrupts.
+barebox does not use interrupts to avoid the associated increase in complexity.
 Nevertheless it is sometimes desired to execute code "in the background", like for example polling for completion of transfers or to regularly blink a heartbeat LED.
 For these scenarios barebox offers the techniques described below.

 Pollers
 -------